nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 Remote testing in a network
 ===========================

+.. |Bluetoothsc| replace:: Bluetooth

 .. matter_door_lock_sample_remote_testing_start

 By default, the Matter accessory device has IPv6 networking disabled.
-You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread or Wi-Fi network.
+You must pair it with the Matter controller over |Bluetoothsc| LE to get the configuration from the controller to use the device within a Thread or Wi-Fi network.
 You have to make the device discoverable manually (for security reasons).
 The controller must get the `Onboarding information`_ from the Matter accessory device and provision the device into the network.
 For details, see the `Commissioning the device`_ section.